loading

 What are the differences between a cold laminator and a hot laminator?

-1.Application:Hot laminators are exceptional machines for laminating pressure-sensitive materials with a crystal-clear finish.
+1.Application of hot and cold laminators:Hot laminators are exceptional machines for laminating pressure-sensitive materials with a crystal-clear finish.
 These laminators use heat to activate and melt the adhesive of the lamination film to bond with the material.
 As a result, it creates a strong seal to protect documents from moisture, dirt, creases, and other potential damages.
 Cold laminators are innovative machines that protect heat-sensitive materials prone to heat damage.
 They use pressure to bond two layers of material together to create a crease-free protective coating.
 The machine consists of two rollers, one on top and one on the bottom.
 The material to be laminated is placed between two rollers, and pressure is applied to the rollers.

 2. Heating Mechanism: A hot laminator uses heated rollers to melt the adhesive layer on the laminating film, bonding the film to the document.
 A cold laminator relies on pressure from rollers to activate the pressure-sensitive adhesive (PSA) on the film, requiring no heat.